system-zero/system-zero/data/docs/la.md

 provides mechanisms for object oriented techniques, and also some functional concepts.

-It aims to readability and expressiveness, while follows established syntax and semantics.

 The following is an early draft, but looks quite close to the final reference.

 ## Syntax and Semantics